 White does not fit into stereotypical categories.
-He has been a long-time booster of space exploration and colonization, while working to save endangered species.
-He is an ardent advocate of reducing human populations to a sustai9nable size and he chose not to have children, yet he has been a lifelong teacher.
+He has been a long-time booster of space exploration and its links to earth ecology, while working to save endangered species.
+He is an advocate of drawing down human populations to a sustainable size to prevent mass starvation on the back-half of the 21st century.
+He chose not to have children, yet he has been a lifelong teacher.
 A pioneer in inter-species communication and cognition, he insists that this work always be tied to real-time conservation goals.
 Aghast at the depredations of the fishing industry, he has nevertheless worked with its members to break barriers and achieve real gains for the environment.
 And in a business where the typical campaigner lasts two years, he has stayed on the cutting edge for a quarter century.

 White was drawn into conservation simply because it needed to be done.
 A 1974 lecture by Dr. Roger Payne on the then-imminent extinction of most whale species convinced him to radically change careers, from an oil-industry geophysicist to environmental activist.
 His first expedition initially seemed virtually a suicide mission.
 Quickly, he emerged as a leader of the whale-saving movement, the conservation movement, a founder of Greenpeace, EarthTrust, and many other organizations and programs.